 Overall, the licenses and certifications of a used tiny home are a huge part of the purchasing process.
 Make sure your tiny home has one of these certifications.
-We always recommended verify it by requesting a picture of the certification and reaching out to the applicable Agency that issued the certificate to confirm it was in fact inspected and certified by them.

 If all this checks out, move on to the next step below.

-Why is this part the last step in the process?
+Why is this part the last step in the due diligence process?
 For two reasons; it typically costs a little bit of money and it takes time.
 So it’s best to use the process of elimination from the two previous steps so that by the time you get to this stage, you really only have one or two tiny homes you’re very serious about.

 Just like any major purchase, it’s always wise to get a tiny home inspected by a third-party specialist.
 This brings to light in any issues that may be overseen by both the seller and buyer.
 This one step could save you hundreds if not thousands of dollars over the long run.